RohitKumarSain/News-App/README.md

 Step 2: Go to Terminal and write "npm install"

+Step 3: Go to "https://newsapi.org/" and make a account to generate an api key

+Step 4: Put your api key in script.js at line 7.

-Step 3: Write "nodemon server.js" in Terminal
+Step 5: Write "nodemon server.js" in Terminal